orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+[y: 5] move in a specific dimension

+---

 is default set, and should it be set as a part of data storage, or should it only be set once the default changes, should it follow the default adaptively.

 ---